Graham Fairbairn

 For more about his keyboard tuition, please

-Graham has been teaching in his new premises of 1(c) Bradley Lane for over four years now.
-This is equipped with a new three pedal Schimmel upright (pictured opposite) and just visible in the background is a 7 octave Casio Privia.
-Downstairs there is also a dedicated waiting area for parents/siblings.
-Parking is easy (apart from 3.30 to 4.15pm (due to a local primary school) in which case it's best to park in New Street, a 2 minute walk away.
+Graham's teaching studio is equipped with a three pedal Schimmel upright (pictured opposite).
+Also visible in the background (left) is a 7 octave Casio Privia which is useful for pupils who prefer to play a digital piano as well as for duet playing.
+Also downstairs is a dedicated waiting area for parents/siblings.
+Parking is easy (apart from 3.30 to 4.15pm (there's a primary school nearby) in which case it's best to park in New Street, a 2 minute walk away.

 All nearby parking is free.

-His teaching studio is based in Eccleston (PR7),
+His teaching studio is located in Eccleston (PR7),

 west of Chorley.